0xPranavDoshi/jquery-typewriter/README.md

 # Usage

-Install the jquery-typewriter plugin with npm with the following command.
+Install the jquery-typewriter plugin with npm or yarn with either of the following commands.

 ```
 npm i jquery-typewriter
+yarn add jquery-typewriter
 ```

 Add the jquery cdn in your html file along with the path to the js and css files.